B0neShAd0w/Hacktoria/Lost Down Under.md

 Let's drop into `Street View` right on top of Thornbury and have a look around.

-Umm this looks interesting, we can see a green sign with a building of a similar shape, just like the supplied image, although it is a different color.
+Umm this looks interesting, we can see a Green sign with a building of a similar shape, just like the supplied image, although it is a different color.

 ![Screenshot 2022-11-30 142718](https://user-images.githubusercontent.com/117080369/204881051-5f76b039-62be-4eca-babe-e0d5117bbc5d.png)

-Let's have a better look...
+Let's have a closer look...

 Oh, as we move up the building changes colour, boom! we have a match, that was a stroke of luck.